AneenaSam/Accident_detection_alert/README.md

 ## 👨‍💻 Built With ❤️ for Hackathon

-*SafeAI — Because every second counts.*
+*GoldenResQ — Because every second counts.*